navxio/neode/README.md

 This config is actually an extension of the excellent lazyvim.org distro which i have modulated for my own purposes.
 It has most of the core power of lazyvim which includes:

-- multiple web languages support (syntax highlighting)
+- multiple web languages support
 - powerful editing with lsp based features
 - auto completion with snippets
 - powerful git integration with dedicated diff viewer